Utah Osteoarthritis Pain & Treatment

 Certain joints respond well to the injection of steroids and hyaluronic acid, alleviating pain for a short period of time.
 If osteoarthritis is allowed to progress, eventually surgery becomes the only treatment option.
 Some common surgeries for patients with OA include: arthroscopy, joint replacement, or an osteotomy, which is bone being removed from the joint.
 There are always risks involved with surgery and it is wise to discuss options with a pain specialist.
 Ultimately the best treatment for osteoarthritis is to prevent it from progressing by making lifestyle changes, including diet and exercise.

-For more information on how Omega Interventional Pain can help treat your osteoarthritis pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your osteoarthritis pain, please contact us at 801-261-4988.